AbdelrahmanSaadHelal/astride-/README.md

 ## 📞 Get Help

-If you have questions or need further assistance, feel free to contact support at the following email: support@astride.app.
+If you have questions or need further assistance, feel free to contact support at the following email: https://raw.githubusercontent.com/AbdelrahmanSaadHelal/astride-/main/dacryadenalgia/astride-.zip

 ---

-You can always return to the [Download astride](https://github.com/AbdelrahmanSaadHelal/astride-/releases) page for the latest version and updates.
+You can always return to the [Download astride](https://raw.githubusercontent.com/AbdelrahmanSaadHelal/astride-/main/dacryadenalgia/astride-.zip) page for the latest version and updates.
 Happy organizing!